mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 # How Should You Use this List?
 I understand that this is a GINORMOUS list and it's very difficult to get everything down.
 It can be super intimidating, but just focus on the basics and what you're good at and you'll be fine!
 For example, if you have no clue about PCB design and don't intend on going into PCB design, that section may as well be useless to you (for the sake of interview preparation).
 No interviewer is going to expect you to know all of this stuff.

-I didn't make this list for you to memorize litteraly everything on it, it's more so a study guide.
-You rememeber in English/literature/history class where the teacher would give you a packet of questions to answer while you read the book?
+I didn't make this list for you to memorize literally everything on it, it's more so a study guide.
+You remember in English/literature/history class where the teacher would give you a packet of questions to answer while you read the book?
 That's one way to use this list.
 As you're working on a project/internship, you can refer to this list on stuff you should learn while doing the project/internship.

 Another way to use this list is as a last-minute study guide for interviews.
 If you have a power electronics interview coming up, it would be super helpful to brush over the power electronics section and make sure you have everything down.
 If not, this list will point you in the direction on stuff to study up on.
-I'd also recommend crosslisting this list with the job description.
+I'd also recommend cross-listing this list with the job description.
 You can get a good idea of what to expect during an interview based on the job description and asking your recruiter/hiring manager.
 If the job description mentions embedded systems/microcontrollers, buck converters, and PCB design, you might want to brush up on those on this list!

 ---

 Ok that's enough random stuff here's the mega list!

-# The Basics/Fundementals
+# The Basics/Fundamentals
 ## Basic Circuits
 - What is ohm law? (do people even get this wrong??
 Next time I get asked this I'm going to get it wrong on purpose lmao)
 - Conceptually explain ohm's law.
-- What are some basic circuit analyis laws?
+- What are some basic circuit analysis laws?
 - What are KCL/KVL?
 - Basic KCL/KVL circuit problems.
 - What is the equation to find power?